25 Hidden Culinary Gems: A Foodie’s Dream

 Holding a small pie on Zurich cityscape background.
 Street food and quick snack in Switzerland

-Two of the most popular reasons that Switzerland is a foodie destination are cheese and chocolate.
+Two of the most popular reasons Switzerland is a foodie destination are cheese and chocolate.
 But foodies also love to indulge at Zurich’s wineries or stroll through one of the many markets.
-In the fall, there is an 11-day festival dedicated to cooking courses, tastings, and street food that draws foodies here every year.
+In the fall, an 11-day festival dedicated to cooking courses, tastings, and street food draws foodies here every year.